Do you like the sound of living an organic lifestyle?

 Once you’ve grabbed a bargain, eat and share as much as you can while the food is fresh.
 Then preserve the rest.

-Before refrigeration and shipping out of season produce halfway around the world became “normal”, making preserves was the only way to make sure your family would get fed in winter.
+Before refrigeration and shipping out-of-season produce halfway around the world became “normal”, making preserves was the only way to make sure your family would get fed in winter.

 5. Don’t throw food away

 Buy only as much as you need, and if you’re not going to use it, make sure you preserve it somehow.
-This sounds easy, but can be a difficult habit to develop.
+This sounds easy but can be a difficult habit to develop.

 The first step is to record how much food is wasted in your household each week.
 While you’re at it, calculate the cost of the wasted food.
 You might be shocked at the result.